-Those who shall participate by remote communication may notify the Corporate Secretary by sending an e-mail to ASM2024@gtcapital.com.ph or go through the registration process to be posted in the Corporation's website, www.gtcapital.com.ph or before 5:00 p.m. on April 26, 2024.
+Those who shall participate by remote communication may notify the Corporate Secretary by sending an e-mail to ASM2024@gtcapital.com.ph or go through the registration process to be posted in the Corporation's website, www.gtcapital.com.ph.
+Those who wish to participate by proxy shall accomplish the attached proxy form and return the same by e-mail to the office of the Corporate Secretary at proxies@gtcapital.com.ph on or before 5:00 p.m. on April 26, 2024.

-Makati City, April 1, 2024.
+Makati City, March 21, 2024.